-If the water pressure coming out of your tub or sink faucets seems to surge or diminish, there are some simple things to check before you call in the services of a professional plumber.
-Unless you have a well and pump, your household water pressure should remain constant, but it may vary considerably when appliances, showers, sprinklers or other water-using devices are engaged.
+If the water pressure coming out of your tub or sink faucets seems to surge or diminish, there are some simple things to check before you call in a professional plumber.
+Unless you have a well and pump, your household water pressure should remain constant, but it may vary considerably when appliances, showers, sprinklers, or other water-using devices are engaged.

-Your hot water heater is one possible reason for a sudden surge in water pressure.
+Your water heater is one possible reason for a sudden surge in water pressure.
 After it has been used, a valve opens and allows the tank to fill up again.
-While the tank is filling, the water pressure may briefly drop, and then surge back up to full pressure afterward.
+While the tank is filling, the water pressure may briefly drop and then surge back up to full pressure afterward.
 Other household uses for water may have similar effects, including the tub or shower, dishwashers, and sinks.
-One method of combating this problem is to install a holding tank that regulates the drain placed on the household water system.